jonfazzaro/conferences/docs/notes/avs/index.md

 Place drastic (chaotic/FIRE) items into **We Need To Talk** after **Done**.
 Don't wait to retrospect on these, do it as soon as things are stable.
 This is _continuous improvement_.

-## High-Performance Teams: Core Protocols for Psychological Safety and EI
+## High-Performance Teams: Core Protocols for Psychological Safety and Emotional Intelligence

 with [Richard Kasperowski](https://twitter.com/rkasper)